 16S rRNA amplicon sequencing

 After sequence filtering using the FROGS pipeline, high-throughput sequencing of 16S rRNA bacterial genes from 186 aphids resulted in 5.7 M sequencing reads with an average of 30,800 reads per aphid sample.
-We found an extremely low diversity of bacterial symbionts in D. plantaginea.
+We found an extremely low bacterial diversity in D. plantaginea.
 The 5.7 M sequencing reads were clustered into 18 OTUs (Figure S14, Table S1).
-Seven OTUs were assigned to B. aphidicola and made up 97.8% of the sequencing reads(, 92 % of the reads were assigned to a single B. aphidicola OTU, which was found associated with all D. plantaginea individuals, the remaining B. aphidicola OTUs were found associated with “outgroups”).
+Seven OTUs were assigned to B. aphidicola and made up 97.8% of the sequencing reads, 92 % of the reads were assigned to a single B. aphidicola OTU, which was found associated with all D. plantaginea individuals, the remaining B. aphidicola OTUs were found associated with “outgroups”.
 The remaining reads were mainly assigned to two known aphid endosymbionts, Serratia symbiotica and Regiella insecticola, which were found in eight and three aphid specimens, respectively.
-The three aphids hosting Regiella belonged to a population of M. pyraria collected in Switzerland, while aphids hosting Serratia were found in distantly related populations including D. plantaginea collected on M. domestica from various apple orchards in France, and in Iran on (Table S1).
-These results highlighted highlight the extremely limited diversity of symbionts across a large geographical scale.
+The three aphids hosting Regiella belonged to a population of M. pyraria collected in Switzerland, while aphids hosting Serratia were found in distantly related populations including D. plantaginea collected on M. domestica from various apple orchards in France, and P. communis in Iran (Table S1).
+These results highlight the extremely limited diversity of symbionts across a large geographical scale.

 Discussion

 We investigated the demographic history of a major fruit tree pest, the rosy apple aphid, in the regions where it impacts the most cultivated apple orchards (i.e., Europe, North Africa and North America).
-Using multiple lines of evidence, we showed that the colonization of Europe by the rosy apple aphid is likely recent, did not involve strong bottlenecks and involved gene flow between and within populations.
-We also found that D. plantaginea rarely hosts endosymbiotic bacteria other than their primary symbiont, Buchnera aphidicola.
+Using multiple lines of evidence, we showed that the colonization of Europe by the rosy apple aphid is likely recent, was not accompanied by strong bottlenecks and involved gene flow between and within populations.
+The high level of gene flow among populations and within populations was supported by the weak spatial genetic structure observed across Europe, and coalescent-based simulations combined with ABC-RF.
+We also found that D. plantaginea rarely hosts endosymbiotic bacteria other than their primary symbiont, B. aphidicola.
 Our results provide further understanding of the evolutionary processes at play during pest range expansion.
 We discussed the impacts of our results for pest control programs.

 Colonization of apple trees by the rosy apple aphid is recent, and did not involve drastic bottlenecks

-After removing clones from our analyses, we detected five main populations of the rosy apple aphid: three in Europe, one in Morocco and one in the USA.
+After removing clones from our analyses, we detected five main panmictic populations of the rosy apple aphid: three in Europe, one in Morocco and one in the USA.
 The genetic diversity for each population was within the same range as other aphid species such as B. helichrysi (Popkin et al., 2017), Eriosoma lanigerum (Zhou et al., 2015) and M. persicae nicotianae (Zepeda‐Paulo et al., 2010).
-Our findings support that one round of sexual reproduction per year in D. plantaginea is sufficient to generate genetic diversity.
-However, genetic diversity (private alleles and allelic richness) in D. plantaginea was higher in Europe but lower in the USA and Morocco.
+However, genetic diversity (private alleles and allelic richness) in D. plantaginea was higher in Europe and lower in the USA and Morocco.
 More generally, patterns of genetic structure and diversity suggest different demographic histories for the European, Moroccan and American populations of D. plantaginea.